 3. Just like the Galatian churches, we are not to begin in the Spirit and try to finish our faith in the Law.
-What was powerless and week before, is just as powerless and week now.
+What was powerless and weak before, is just as powerless and weak now.

 4. God’s people are those who live according the better hope, better promises found in Christ Jesus through the power of the Holy Spirit to live our lives in the power of the endless life.